 But when most shop shutters go down for the evening, there's no need to put your purse away, because this is when the most interesting markets take place - between dusk and dawn.

 Wenmiao Ghost Market, a daybreak treasure hunt for bookworms, has been running for almost 40 years on Sundays, in the Confucius Temple at Wenmiao Lu.
-You might think the rather inconvenient hour would put punters off, but the market's reputation for rare and out-of-print finds, plus serious bargains (you'll find books for a little as RMB1 here) keeps them coming back.
+You might think the rather inconvenient hour would put punters off, but the market's reputation for rare and out-of-print finds - plus serious bargains (you'll find books for a little as RMB1 here) - keeps them coming back.
 Shop for everything from vintage comics to kung fu adventure novels.
 As for the spooky name, it's less to do with the opening hours, and more because of the not-so-legit source of some of the more covetable books – rumoured to have been nicked from libraries and private collections.

 Hungry?
 Head to the far north of the Yangpu district to see the famous Tongchuan Lu seafood market.
 A stretch of road lit up by neon lights is home to more than 20 seafood restaurants and countless xiaolongxia (crayfish) and barbeque stalls on this street.
 Restaurants sell produce that's brought fresh from the neighbouring wholesale seafood market, brought from nearby coastal towns.
 Look out for all sorts of weird and wonderful produce here – king rat-snake and paddlefish are among the delicacies on offer.
-It's open daily from 7pm until 5am.

 Written by Helen Elfer